Tracer particle in a confined correlated medium: an adiabatic elimination method: Application to specific models

 The stationary potential $W(R)$ given in \cref{eq:potential_pure_linear} reduces to

-Here the function $V(R)$ formally coincides with that given in \cref{eq:V(R)_quad_Dirichlet,eq:V(R)_quad_Neumann} (for the case of Dirichlet/Neumann \bcs, respectively), and it is proportional to $c$, so that the constant $c$ (which is zero in the linear case) does not enter \cref{eq:W(R)_lin}.
+Here the function $V(R)$ formally coincides with that given in \cref{eq:V(R)_quad_Dirichlet,eq:V(R)_quad_Neumann} (for the case of Dirichlet/Neumann \bcs, respectively).
+Since $V(R)$ is proportional to $c$, the constant $c$ (which is zero in the linear case) does not enter \cref{eq:W(R)_lin}.
 The term proportional to $h_1$, which contains the effect of the boundary fields, implies the use of Neumann modes [\cref{eq_eigenf_Nbc}] for the OP.
 In this case, we can identify the dimensionless coupling $\varkappa_{h_1}$ to the boundary fields as in \cref{eq:dimensionless_bf}, and the dimensionless linear coupling to the tracer particle as

 The stationary distributions for the passive [\cref{eq:stationary_dist_linear_passive}] and reactive [\cref{eq:marginal_stationary}] cases are plotted in \cref{fig:LG_lin} [panels (a-c)].
 The case of passive model A is particularly interesting, as the qualitative character of the stationary distribution (\ie, the fact that it is peaked either at the boundaries or in the middle of the interval) drastically changes as we approach the critical point.
 This is qualitatively confirmed by numerical simulations performed along the lines of Ref.~\cite{gross_dynamics_2021} (not shown), and it is reflected in the behavior of the (reduced) diffusion coefficient $D_r(R)$ which is plotted in panels (d-e) of \cref{fig:LG_lin}.
+We find that the effective diffusivity $D_r$ is enhanced for a passive tracer when the OP is near-critical ($\xi\gg L$), which is due to the additional noise provided by the field.
+Notably, before $D_r$ vanishes as $\xi\to 0$, it acquires a bimodal character: indeed, the effect of the boundary conditions has a spatial extension of $\mathcal{O}(\xi)$, which does not reach the center of the interval ($R=L/2$) when $\xi$ is sufficiently small.
+In the reactive case, we obtain a $D_r$ equal in magnitude but of opposite sign to the one in the passive case (not shown).
+The reduction of the diffusivity stems from to the creation of a OP ``halo'' around the tracer as a direct consequence of the reactive coupling.
+The qualitative trends observed here are in agreement with the findings in Refs.\ \cite{dean_diffusion_2011, demery_perturbative_2011}.